Intercultural communicative competence in computer-supported collaborative learning: Challenges for ICC within CSCL environments

-However, despite the potential advantages of using CSCL to overcome the barriers of face-to-face prejudice, develop social skills, and increase cognitive flexibility, simply adding CSCL to a communicative situation does not automatically foster trust nor resolve intercultural issues.
-In fact, research has indicated that some problems are made worse (or at least more obvious) by moving to a computer-supported medium:
+Despite the potential advantages of using CSCL to overcome the barriers of face-to-face prejudice, develop social skills, and increase cognitive flexibility, simply adding CSCL to a communicative situation does not automatically foster trust nor resolve intercultural issues.
+In fact, research has indicated that some problems are made worse (or at least more obvious) by moving to a computer-supported medium.
+This includes that: